espocrm/documentation/docs/development/view.md

 ### onRemove

-Called intenally on view removal.
+Called internally on view removal.
 Reasonable for unsubscribing.

 ### createView